What's the difference?

 And let’s not forget the children’s toys which require assembly with what appears to be hundreds of tiny screws.
 Thank goodness those screws are individually packaged and labeled in those clear tiny plastic bags.

-Although not all green buildings are unhealthy—the “green-ess” of a material has nothing to do with the affect it will have on a family’s health, wellbeing and quality of life.
+Although not all green buildings or homes are unhealthy—the “green-ess” of a material has nothing to do with the affect it will have on a family’s health, wellbeing and quality of life.
 Simply because you don't know where it's been in its past life.

 We’re all about reduce / reuse / recycle / repurpose, however the use of recycled plastic products has no place inside of a healthy home.